 Remember we are walking to Golden Wood on Wednesday 26th June for a picnic.
 Please ensure your child has appropriate clothing, a sunhat and sun cream applied and that they bring a packed lunch and plenty of drinks with them.
 Thank you.

 This link takes you to a webpage that gives advice on supporting your child through their transition to secondary school, which might be useful for you:

 Spellings this term will be on Friday weekly instead of Thursday.
 Homework will continue to be Monday (due in Thursday) and Thursday (due in Monday).

-PE this term is on Tuesday mornings and Wednesday afternoons.
-Both sessions will be outside (weather permitting) so wrap up warm!
+PE this term is on Tuesday mornings and Thursday afternoons.
+Both sessions will be outside (weather permitting) so wrap up warm/apply your suncream!

 Our learning this week:

 In maths we are learning to: use a calculator; begin to understand probability.

 In English we are learning to: write an information leaflet; write a back story for a character.